bpmn-io/bpmn-moddle/README.md

 ## Usage

 Get the library via [npm package](https://www.npmjs.org/package/bpmn-moddle).
-Consume it in NodeJS, via UMD or bundle it for the browser using your favorite module bundler.
+Consume it in NodeJS, via UMD or bundle it using your favorite build tool.

 ```javascript
 import BpmnModdle from 'bpmn-moddle';